leonardocfor/HPRC-Cluster-deployment/README.md

 ```

-Generate SSH keys for <username> and configure passwordless authentication
+Only in the master node: Generate SSH keys for <username> and configure passwordless authentication

 ```
 ssh-keygen -t rsa